Germ layer

-A germ layer is a primary layer of cells that forms during embryonic development.
-The three germ layers in vertebrates are particularly pronounced; however, all eumetazoans (animals that are sister taxa to the sponges) produce two or three primary germ layers.
-Some animals, like cnidarians, produce two germ layers (the ectoderm and endoderm) making them diploblastic.
-Other animals such as bilaterians produce a third layer (the mesoderm) between these two layers, making them triploblastic.
-Germ layers eventually give rise to all of an animal's tissues and organs through the process of organogenesis.
+A germ layer, primary germinal layer, or germinal layer is a primary layer of cells that forms during animal embryonic development.
+Germ layers form during gastrulation, when the early embryo is formed of two or three layers of cells.

+Sponges do not have a gastrulation stage and possess no true germ layers.
+They do though have two layers of cells separated by a gel-like mesohyl.
+Some aquatic invertebrates such as cnidarians, and comb jellies, develop from only two germ layers, an ectoderm and an endoderm, and are known as diploblasts.
+But most animals have a bilateral symmetry, and develop from three germ layers, an ectoderm, endoderm, and a middle layer of mesoderm, and are triploblastic.

+Germ layers eventually give rise to all of an animal's tissues and organs through the processes of histogenesis, and organogenesis.

 History

 Cleavage and division of the cell of an egg of a vertebrate (Remak, 1855).

 Caspar Friedrich Wolff observed organization of the early embryo in leaf-like layers.
 In 1817, Heinz Christian Pander discovered three primordial germ layers while studying chick embryos.
 Between 1850 and 1855, Robert Remak had further refined the germ cell layer (Keimblatt) concept, stating that the external, internal and middle layers form respectively the epidermis, the gut, and the intervening musculature and vasculature.
-The term "mesoderm" was introduced into English by Huxley in 1871, and "ectoderm" and "endoderm" by Lankester in 1873.
+The term "mesoderm" was introduced into English by Thomas Henry Huxley in 1871, and "ectoderm" and "endoderm" by Lankester in 1873.

 Evolution

 Gastrulation of a diploblast: The formation of germ layers from a (1) blastula to a (2) gastrula.
 Some of the ectoderm cells (orange) move inward forming the endoderm (red).

-Among animals, sponges show the least amount of compartmentalization, having a single germ layer.
-Although they have differentiated cells (e.g. collar cells), they lack true tissue coordination.
-Diploblastic animals, Cnidaria and Ctenophora, show an increase in compartmentalization, having two germ layers, the endoderm and ectoderm.
+Among animals, sponges do not have a gastrula stage and have no true germ layers, though they do have two layers of cells separated by a middle gel-like layer the mesohyl.
+Diploblastic animals, Cnidaria and Ctenophora, show an increase in compartmentalization, and have two germ layers, the endoderm and ectoderm.
 Diploblastic animals are organized into recognisable tissues.
-All bilaterian animals (from flatworms to humans) are triploblastic, possessing a mesoderm in addition to the germ layers found in Diploblasts.
+All other animals are bilaterian and triploblasts having a third middle layer of mesoderm between the other two.
 Triploblastic animals develop recognizable organs.